 Nevertheless, the society of India has varying cultural and religious viewpoints and many ethnic societies lean towards segregation tendencies.
 India has diverse ethnic groups as well as immigrants but ethnocentrism is commonly practiced in many societies (Mantovani, 2000).
 From my observation within the documentary, cultural segregation is commonly experienced in at least ninety-eight percent of the Indian communities.
 A good instance is noted in the six episodes of Freedom and Liberation, evidencing an exploration of the magical LucKnow District culture and the numerous ethnocentrism issues that arose against the same in India.
 Thus, the LucKnow decided to search for freedom and liberation through hard struggles in order to overcome religious bigotry that they had faced in the Indian nation.
 Lastly, I realized that ethnocentrism affects multinational corporations majorly because of the diverse groups within a given organization.
 It was interesting to identify ethnocentric practices in trading instances.
 This is achieved through directing high emphasis on consumer needs as an attempt of transferring and using the ethnocentrism concept in a business context.

 This concept is easily noted in especially in Spice Routes and Silk Roads with the introduction of inter-national associations involving India and other nations in the spice trade.
 Gold and silk were also supplied to multinational institutions but diverse problems were noted, particularly due to language barriers.
 Prejudicial factors occurred following the cultural issue in form of language and this led to unsuccessful interactions in trading instances.
 References Dobbs, R. (Producer), & Jeffs, J. (Director).

 (January 2009).
 The story of India [Motion picture].
 United Kingdom: PBS Home Video.
 Mantovani, G. (2000).
 Exploring borders: Understanding culture and psychology.
-London, UK:
+London, UK: Routledge.
 Ritzer, G.

 (2007).
 The Blackwell encyclopedia of sociology.
 Malden, MA: Blackwell Pub.
 Wood, M. (2007).

 The story of India – amazing BBC documentary series part (1 of 7).
 Retrieved from http://www.youtube.com/watch?v=APn07PS-5qc Wood, M. (2008).